ferrarimarco/dotfiles/README.md

 These are the dotfiles I use on my systems.

-## Dependencies

-### Linux and macOS

-- git
-- sudo >= 1.8.29

 ## Installation

 To install these dotfiles:

-1. Clone this repository.
+1. Clone this repository with Git.
-1. `cd` to the root directory of the cloned repository.
-1. Run:
+1. Setup the dotfiles:
+    - If you're on a Unix-based system (Linux, macOS):
+        1. `bin/setup-dotfiles.sh` on Linux-based system, Windows Subsystem for Linux, or macOS.
+    - If you're on Windows:
         1. `bin/install-windows.ps1` from a Powershell shell on Windows.
-    1. `bin/setup-dotfiles.sh` on Linux-based system, Windows Subsystem for Linux, or macOS.
+        1. Start the Windows Subsystem for Linux.
 1. Run `make` (all the dotfiles and binaries will be symlinked to their destinations so you can update them just by `git pull`ing the latest changes)